Earthquake-proof racking: warehouse with Mecalux conventional racking on the Pacific Rim

 Advantages for Iron Mountain

-- Security against earthquakes: installation is reinforced to withstand any seismic movement.
+- Security against earthquakes: the facility is reinforced to withstand any seismic movement.

 - Higher capacity: the three warehouses built by Mecalux have a total capacity of more than 3 million boxes, which far exceeds the needs of Iron Mountain.